Federal Register Notices

 SUMMARY:

-ADDRESSES: Mail or deliver written comments to the manager, Product Classification, U.S. Postal Service, 475 L’Enfant Plaza SW, Room 4446, Washington, DC 20260-5015.
-If sending comments by email, include the name and address of the commenter and send to PCFederalRegister@usps.gov, with a subject line of “Commercial Mail Receiving Agencies”.
+ADDRESSES: Mail or deliver written comments to the Manager, Product Classification, U.S. Postal Service, 475 L’Enfant Plaza SW, Room 4446, Washington, DC 20260-5015.
+If sending comments by email, include the name and address of the commenter and send to PCFederalRegister@usps.gov, with a subject line of “January 2024 Domestic Mailing Services Proposal.”
 Faxed comments are not accepted.

-Confidentiality - All submitted comments and attachments are part of the public record and subject to disclosure.
-Do not enclose any material in your comments that you consider to be confidential or inappropriate for public disclosure.
 You may inspect and photocopy all written comments, by appointment only, at USPS® Headquarters Library, 475 L’Enfant Plaza SW, 11th Floor North, Washington, DC, 20260.
-These records are available for review on Monday through Friday, 9 a.m. - 4 p.m., by calling 202-268-2906.
+These records are available for review on Monday through Friday, 9 am – 4 pm, by calling 202-268-2906.

 SUPPLEMENTARY INFORMATION: